lwinkler/markus/README.md

 Processing and time
 -------------------
-A module will only process the input streams and produce an output if a set of conditions is met.
+A module will only process one frame if a set of conditions is met.
 Mainly there are two types of conditions.

-- **Modules with a defined frame rate:** These modules will read the input stream and process it at a rate given by the fps parameter.
+- **Modules with a defined frame rate (real_time=1):** These modules will read the input stream and process it at a rate given by the fps parameter.
 The ProcessFrame method of these modules will be called by a timer.
-- **Module with a fixed frame rate:** Modules with a parameter fps=0 will be called each time the previous module produces an output.
-In a way they will be depending from the input.
-In a way these modules will never miss a frame or perform a computation twice on the same frame.
+- **Module with a fixed frame rate (real_time=0):** These modules will be called each time the previous module produces an output.
+If the fps parameter is 0 they will process each time after the previous module.
+If fps>0 they will check the time stamp from the input first.

 Time values are given by a time stamp that is linked with the input stream.
 They match the time at which the frame was extracted by a module of the Input class.